mikecalvo/msse_seng_5199/week07/messaging.md

 - JMS Grails plugin provides basic dependencies:
  `compile ":jms:1.3"`
 - Provider required to implement JMS Spec

   - ActiveMQ is a popular choice
   - Install the plugin
   - `compile ":activemq:0.4.1"`

 ---
-# ActiveMQ
-- Can also be downloaded and run seperately from Grails
-- More typical configuration for non-development environments
-- Easy to download and get running
-- Add a bean to Groovy.config that connects to external instance of ActiveMQ

----
 # JMS Grails Plugin